 Bookmark this page as https://library.soton.ac.uk/researchdata/licensing

 The data access statement should be included in the submitted manuscript, even if the identifiers have not yet been issued.
-The statement should be updated to include any persistent identifiers or accession numbers as they become available, typically when the manuscript is accepted for publication.
+The statement should be updated to include any identifiers as they become available, typically when the manuscript is accepted for publication.
 Storage should be in a stable location or repository that provides a persistent identifier such as a Digital Object Identifier (DOI).
 To request a DOI for data deposited in our institutional repository, please complete the DOI for Data form

 There is no set format for the data access statement.
 The following are recommendations on what to include: